lzy7976/union-set-model-adaptation/README.md

 # union-set-model-adaptation
-Union-set Multi-source Model Adaptation for Semantic Segmentation
+A PyTorch implementation of our ECCV2022 paper titled "Union-set Multi-source Model Adaptation for Semantic Segmentation", will be released at a later time.